tribbloid/tribbloid.github.io/README.md

 ### Data

-The site utilizes Yaml front-matter to provide data to the templates.
+The site utilizes Yaml files to provide data to the templates.
 Read how Jekyll works with Yaml data (and other formats) [here](http://jekyllrb.com/docs/datafiles/).

 ### Layouts

 All HTML should go in the layout file for that page.

-Each page has a layout assigned to it in its front-matter, e.g.:
+Each page has a layout assigned to it in its front-matter, e.g. of `./index.md`:

 ```yml
 ---